jjlazo/breadit/README.md

 ![toasts_comments](images/Toast_Comments.png)

-## Future Features

 ### Up-Votes/Down-Votes
-Users will be able to up-vote or down-vote a toast, allowing them another manner in which to give the original toaster feedback.
+Users can up-vote or down-vote a toast, allowing them another manner in which to give the original toaster feedback.

 ### OAuth
-Users will be able to sign up and log in with their Google account.
+Users can sign up and log in with their Google account.

+## Build prerequisites

+The pg_config program, it is usually installed by the libpq-dev package, if any errors arise:
+- sudo apt update
+- sudo apt-get install libpq-dev